-In a large saucepan heat 1-tablepoon of olive oil over medium heat.
+In a large saucepan heat one tablespoon of olive oil over medium heat.
 Season shrimp with pepper and optional salt.
 Add shrimp to saucepan and cook until opaque, about 3 minutes.
 Transfer shrimp and juices to a bowl.

 Add the remaining oil to the pan.
 Add the onions and celery.
 Cook and stir about 4 minutes or until tender.
 Add the garlic and cook for a minute.
 Add the rice.
-Stir until well-coated for about 2 minutes.
+Stir until well coated for about 2 minutes.
 Add the wine and cook until the wine is absorbed for about 2 minutes, stirring often.
 Add the broth and lemon juice.
 Bring to a boil, stirring often.
 Reduce heat to medium-low.
-Simmer until the rice is just tender for about 12 to 14 minutes, stirring often.
+Simmer until the rice is just tender for about 12 to 14 minutes or until time noted on the package of the rice, stirring often.

-Stir in the arugula until it wilts, about 30 seconds.
+Stir in the arugula until it wilts for about 30 seconds.
 Add the shrimp and more broth if needed, 1/4 cup at a time, until the risotto has a creamy texture.

 Nutrition Facts per serving without added salt: